ChocoCrypt/htb-tracks/Password-Cracking/0x01-Heist/readme.md

 1. For first hash the password is stealth1agent
 2. For second hash the password is $uperP@ssword
 3. For third hash the password is Q4)sJu\Y8qz then we already know that there is a username named Hazard, however, i will use Cewl to collect a list of all the users in the conversation.
 Then i will use Medusa to crack those hashes.
-There are other tools like crackmapexec to bruteforce smb service
+There are other tools like crackmapexec to bruteforce smb service. so we can check that the user is hazard and the password is stealth1agent